Ixitxachitl/autoclicker/README.md

   Windows:

             Python for Windows:
-            (I used python 3.5 but any version of python 3.x should work or 2.x with some minor changes) https://www.python.org/downloads/
+            (I used python 3.5 but any version of python 3.x should work) https://www.python.org/downloads/

             Tcl/tk for Windows: